JimLynchCodes/Simple-BDD-Cypress-Cucumber-Example/README.md

 npm run cypress:open
 ```

-run tests in headless mode:
+or to run tests in headless mode:
 ```
 npm run cypress:run
 ```